6 Case Studies Proving You Should Outsource IT Development

-Besides multiple successful cases of outsourcing by big companies, many startups still beware of outsourcing web development overseas for trust and delivery concerns.
-However, the practice of big players shows the reality of outsourcing is wholly different.
+Besides multiple successful cases of outsourcing by big companies, many startups are still wary of outsourcing web development overseas due to trust and delivery concerns.
+However, the practice of big players shows that the reality of outsourcing is wholly different.

-In this article, I want to use some successful cases of outsourcing among big companies to disrupt some misconceptions and deduce some lessons that cofounders can follow.
-So let us start!
+In this article, I want to use successful outsourcing cases from big companies to dispel misconceptions and draw lessons cofounders can follow.

 outsourcing case study